sean1985xu/productsearch/readme.md

 - subcategory search products page 'product/subcategory-search/{category}/{subcategory}' is the page to display all the product inside the input category and subcategory with pagination;

 Main Function is inside app/Http/Controllers/ProductController;
-Main Views are inside resources/views;
+Main Views are inside resources/views folder;